Alphawood Scholarships at SOAS 2020/21

 There are 2 steps to the application process.

-STEP 1 - Application for Admission to the MPhil/PhD programme:
+STEP 1 – Application for Admission in the MA/Diploma programme:

-STEP 2 - Apply for an Alphawood Scholarship:
+STEP 2 – Application for an Alphawood Scholarship:

-After submitting an application for admission to the Doctoral School, applicants should then apply for an Alphawood Scholarship through the Alphawood Scholarships online application form.
+After submitting an application for admission to the Department of Art and Archaeology, applicants should then apply for an Alphawood Scholarship through the Alphawood Scholarships online application form.

 Please note that applicants should complete and submit this Application Form in one sitting.
 It is not possible to save drafts of this form, nor to return to a partially-complete form at a later date for revision.

-As such, we recommend that all applicants make note of the questions and work on responses in a separate document until fully satisfied with the responses.
+As such, all applicants are recommended to make note of the questions and work on responses in a separate document until fully satisfied with the responses.
 Applicants may then return to the Online Application Form to input and submit these final responses.

-Applicants should use the Personal Statement section in their Application for Scholarship to demonstrate their interest in the objectives specified in the SAAAP Remit (Southeast Asian Buddhist and Hindu art and architecture from ancient to pre-modern times, including study of the built environment, sculpture, painting, illustrated texts, textiles and other tangible or visual representations, along with the written word related to these, and archaeological, museum and cultural heritage studies).
-Applicants should also demonstrate their intention to pursue employment, teaching, further study or to otherwise make a positive impact in areas of the SAAAP Remit after studying at SOAS.
+Applicants should use the Personal Statement section in their Application for Scholarship to demonstrate their interest in the objectives specified in the SAAAP Remit.
+They should also demonstrate their intention to pursue employment, teaching, further study, research or to otherwise make a positive impact in areas of the SAAAP Remit after studying at SOAS.